ryedin/site/cases/interstate.md

 The Interstate Analytics platform:

-* Injests peaks of 10,000 requests/second of ad tracking data
+* Injest peaks of 10,000 requests/minute of ad tracking data
-* Analyzes millions of data points to provide customer insights
+* Analyze millions of data points to provide customer insights

 The team needs to focus on building new analytics tools and reports for their customers.